denisdefreyne/cobject/README.markdown

 	heapFoo->sampleArray = calloc(100, sizeof (int);

 At this point, the `CORetain` and `CORelease` functions can be used to retain and release objects.
+Objects start with a reference count of 1.
 When the reference count reaches zero, the destructor will be called and the object will be freed.

 Example
 -------